MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 services: site-recovery
 ---

-# Rehost an on-premises app on Azure VMs and SQL Server Always On availability group
+# Rehost an on-premises app on Azure VMs and SQL Server Always On availability groups

 This article demonstrates how the fictional company Contoso rehosts a two-tier Windows .NET app running on VMware VMs as part of a migration to Azure.
 Contoso migrates the app front-end VM to an Azure VM, and the app database to an Azure SQL Server VM, running in a Windows Server failover cluster with SQL Server Always On availability groups.